armalite/beautiful-nodes/README.md

 # beautiful-nodes
-README is a work in progress...

-This is my Terraform deployment for a high availability k3s architecture on AWS.
+This is a Terraform deployment for a high availability k3s architecture on AWS.

-The k3s server nodes use a shared external RDS Postgres db, and deployed on multiple AZs.
+ - he k3s server nodes use a shared external RDS Postgres db, and deployed on multiple AZs.

-Multiple public and private subnets are provisioned based on the _subnet_count variable inputs supplied in tfvars.
+ - Multiple public and private subnets are provisioned based on your settings in `beautiful-nodes.tfvars`.

-Load balancer routes traffic to healthy server nodes.
+ - Load balancer routes traffic to healthy server nodes.

-When the k3s nodes are started, the kubeconfig and certificates are copied to a local directory on your machine using a local-exec provisioner.
+ - When the k3s nodes are started, the kubeconfig and certificates are copied to a local directory on your machine using a local-exec provisioner.
 This will allow you to perform kubectl commands from your local machine.

-Currently this deploys X number of k3s server nodes on ec2 t3.small instances.
-Number of nodes can be defined in terraform.tfvars:
-<code> server_nodes_count = 2 </code>

-Have a look inside the rename-this-to-terraform.tfvars file to see all required inputs.
-Rename this file to terraform.tfvars.
-Note the access_ip variable should only include your public IP.
+ - Note the `access_ip` variable should only include your public IP.
 If this is left at 0.0.0.0/0, it will open to world

-# Architecture

 # Prerequisites
 Terraform
 Kubectl (if you wish to control the server nodes from your local machine)

 # Usage

+ 1. Fork and clone the repository
+ 2. Replace the contents of backends.tf with:
+    ```
+    terraform {
+        backend "local" { }
+    }
+    ```
+ 3. Open `beautiful-nodes.tfvars` and fill out the details as per the instructions in that file
+   - Keep in mind the cost of resources when selectin the node sizes and the number of nodes / instance count
+ 4. Run `make plan` to perform a terraform plan
+ 5. Run `make apply` to deploy the infrastructure